 You’ll easily find the best colors for your project with chapters organized by dominant hue, and with unique expansion palettes—sets of four related hues arranged from dark to light—that allow you to explore even more color combinations for limitless possibilities.

+The choices you make when designing your type can make or break your message.
 Thinking with Type, 2nd revised and expanded edition: A Critical Guide for Designers, Writers, Editors, & Students by Ellen Lupton is the definitive guide to using typography in visual communication from the printed page to the computer screen.

 This is a type book for everyone: designers, writers, editors, students, and anyone else who works with words.
 Although it is available for kindles, I far prefer print books when it comes to design inspiration.